MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-secure-apps-app-hygiene-features.md

 ms.topic: how-to
 description: Learn how to secure apps with app hygiene features
 ---
+> [!NOTE]
+> Starting June 1, 2023, management of unused apps, unused credentials, and expiring credentials will only be available to app governance customers with Microsoft Entra Workload Identities Premium.
+[Learn more about Workload Identities](https://aka.ms/workloadidentitydocs).

 # Secure apps with app hygiene features